History of Aliyah Boston in Timeline

 December 10, 2023: Represented Fever at WNBA Draft Lottery

-On December 10, 2023, Aliyah Boston represented the Fever at the 2024 WNBA draft lottery, helping Indiana secure the first overall pick for the second straight year.
+On December 10, 2023, Aliyah Boston represented the Indiana Fever at the 2024 WNBA draft lottery, helping the team secure the first overall pick for the second straight year.

 2023: WNBA Rookie of the Year and League Leader in Field Goal Percentage

-At the end of the 2023 season, Aliyah Boston was unanimously named WNBA Rookie of the Year and was also named annual Rookie of the Year by the Associated Press as well as earning AP All-Rookie Team recognition.
-Furthermore, she became the first player in WNBA history to ever lead the league in field goal percentage (57.8%) as a rookie.
+At the end of the 2023 season, Aliyah Boston was unanimously named WNBA Rookie of the Year, earned AP All-Rookie Team recognition, and became the first player in WNBA history to lead the league in field goal percentage (57.8%) as a rookie.

 In 2023, Aliyah Boston graduated from the University of South Carolina with a degree in communications and planned to work in broadcast sports journalism after her playing career.